dashingsoft/pyarmor/docs/topic/localization.rst

     pyarmor gen foo.py

-Pyarmor first searchs file :file:`messages.cfg` in the :term:`local path`, then searchs in the :term:`global path`
+Pyarmor first searches file :file:`messages.cfg` in the :term:`local path`, then searches in the :term:`global path`

 If :file:`messages.cfg` exists, then read this file and save customized message to :term:`runtime key`